 - Dr Michèle Mendelssohn, Associate Professor and Fellow of Mansfield College, who specialises in 19th and early 20th century British and American literature, and in transatlantic studies.

-- Dr Tessa Roynon, Teaching and Research Fellow at the RAI, specialising in African-American Literature and modern American fiction.
+- Dr Tessa Roynon, Research Fellow at the RAI, specialising in African-American Literature and modern American fiction.

 - Dr Tara Stubbs, Associate Professor and Director of Studies in English Literature and Creative Writing at Kellogg College, whose research focuses on American literature and Irish culture.